What is Madame Bovary Syndrome?

 2. Impossible Relationships

-Because of their inability to keep a real relationship, they usually turn to impossible loves.
+Because of their inability to keep a real relationship, they usually turn to impossible love.
 It might be that they already have a relationship.
 But they still chase after the illusion of perfect love with the other person.

-This makes them unhappy, because they don’t know how to be alone.
+This makes them unhappy because they don’t know how to be alone.
 They’ll rarely end up in a romance if they don’t have some kind of “ace” up their sleeve.

 Complicated relationships or tormented people attract them because they see them as romantic and passionate.